Dodgers' Hernández beats Royals' Witt for HR Derby title, Alonso's bid for 3rd win ends in 1st round

 Bohm, one of a franchise-record eight Phillies named All-Stars, has only 11 homers this season — the fewest among the eight derby competitors.
 He said he was going to try to hit as many balls as he could to left field and did — pulling all 21 of his homers that way in the first round.

-“Who would have thought?”
-Bohm said after the first round about advancing.

-Ramirez hit left-handed, a change from what he has done when hitting in past home run contests, and what he had planned until a round of batting practice Monday.

-It still felt like 100 degrees (38 Celsius) outside Globe Life Park when the derby began, but the retractable roof was closed on the stadium that opened in 2020.
+It still felt like 100 degrees (38 Celsius) outside the ballpark when the derby began, but the retractable roof was closed on the stadium that opened in 2020.
 When the Rangers hosted the 1995 All-Star Game across the street in their old stadium without a roof, the derby wasn’t yet a prime-time event and was held in the sweltering mid-afternoon heat.

 Frank Thomas won in 1995 with 15 homers over three rounds in a different format.
 Albert Belle finished with a total of 16, then a Home Run Derby record, but Thomas beat him 3-2 in the final round.